Wind-protocols/wind-protocol-doc/docs/bread01.md

 A  Permissionless GUI that player can intereact with their NFTs in 3D.
 #### DAO
 A  Permissionless GUI that player can govern Wind DAO.
+#### Harvest

-#### Harvest: The ledger app that record all the rewards by Cloud, Palace, DAO and entrance.
+The ledger app that record all the rewards by Cloud, Palace, DAO and entrance.
 It automatically deduct and adding the

 ## 2.3 modules